modmot/Labyrinth-path-finder-/README.md

-# Labyrinth-path-finder-
+# Labyrinth-path-finder
 It's generating a Labyrinth and finds a path through it.

-Doesn't work on Google Chrome
+Only works on Firefox -> [see at MDN](https://developer.mozilla.org/en-US/docs/Web/API/Worker/Worker#Browser_compatibility)